RM1213-ARM/LAB2-Trading-Lab/db-server/README.md

 The database server runs PostgreSQL and stores all trading data used by the system.

-It is placed in a separate network layer and is not directly accessible from the **Web network**.
-Access is allowed from the API Server and controlled by the management network to ensure security and data integrity.
+It is deployed in an isolated Database Network and is not directly accessible from the **Web network**.
+Access is restricted to the API Server and Management Network to ensure security and data integrity.

 ---